-1. Removal Requirements
+- 1. Removal Requirements - a.

-- a.
 Any Ground-Mounted Solar Electric Installation which has reached the end of its useful life, has been abandoned, or taken off line shall be removed. - b.
 The owner or operator shall physically remove the installation no later than 150 days after the date of discontinued operations. - c.
-The owner or operator shall notify the Building Commissioner in writing at least sixty days in advance of the proposed date of discontinued operations and plans for removal.

-2. Decommissioning shall consist of:
+The owner or operator shall notify the Building Commissioner in writing at least sixty days in advance of the proposed date of discontinued operations and plans for removal. - 2.
+Decommissioning shall consist of: - a.

-- a.
 Physical removal of all components of the Ground-Mounted Solar Electric Installation, including but not limited to structures, foundations, equipment, security barriers, and onsite above-ground transmission lines.
-Associated off-site utility interconnections shall also be removed if no longer needed. - b.
-Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations.
+Associated off-site utility interconnections shall also be removed if no longer needed.

+- b.
+Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations. - c.
-- c.
 Restoration of the site, including stabilization or re-vegetation of the site as necessary to minimize erosion.
-The Board may allow the owner or operator to leave landscaping or designated below-grade foundations and electric lines in order to minimize erosion and disruption to vegetation. - 3.
-Decommissioning by the Town If the owner or operator of a Ground-Mounted Solar Electric Installation fails to remove such installation in accordance with the requirements of this Section 8.11 within 150 days of discontinued operations or abandonment, the Town may enter the property and physically remove the installation and stabilize the site, at the owner's expense, drawing upon the financial surety provided by the applicant.
+The Board may allow the owner or operator to leave landscaping or designated below-grade foundations and electric lines in order to minimize erosion and disruption to vegetation.

+3. Decommissioning by the Town - If the owner or operator of a Ground-Mounted Solar Electric Installation fails to remove such installation in accordance with the requirements of this Section 8.11 within 150 days of discontinued operations or abandonment, the Town may, after compliance with any applicable state and federal constitutional requirements, enter the property and physically remove the installation and stabilize the site, at the owner's expense, drawing upon the financial surety provided by the applicant.
+(Amended 11-14-22)